-Global Systems Accounting Beyond Economics
+Global Systems Accounting: Beyond Economics

 Arthur Lyon Dahl

-Despite significant efforts over the last 50 years to create forces of integration in a world that has become a single economic system while remaining socially and politically fragmented, the forces of disintegration are continuing to win out, increasing wealth has not benefited half the world population, and our environmental decline continues.
-We need to identify the root causes of our problems and the transformation that is needed to succeed in the urgent transition required to address the global environmental crises of climate change, biodiversity loss and pollution, the human crises of poverty, hunger, education, unemployment and inequality and all the related social crises representing existential threats to our future.
+Despite significant efforts over the last 50 years to create forces of integration in a world that has become a single economic system while remaining socially and politically fragmented, the forces of disintegration are continuing to win out.
+Increasing wealth has not benefited half the world population, and our environmental decline accelerates.
+We need to identify the root causes of our problems and the transformation that is needed to succeed in the urgent transition required to address the global environmental crises of climate change, biodiversity loss and pollution, the human crises of poverty, hunger, educational failure, unemployment, inequality, lack of meaning, and all the related social crises representing existential threats to our future.

 Accounting is a rational way to determine the state and trends in a system or process, while generating indicators useful for management.
-There is no reason why it should be applied only in terms of monetary currencies.
+There is no reason why it should be applied only in terms of monetary capital and currencies.
 These proposals suggest ways to apply this tool to measuring and motivating human and natural well-being, the real aim and purpose of development.

 Principles of accounting and indicators

 In designing new forms of accounts, we can apply the conceptual tools of economic accounting.
 Since indicators are important in telling us where we are and suggesting where we want to go, we can start with basic accounting principles and relevant indicators.
 Capital is a measure of the standing stock of a resource, that can either be static, like a mineral in the ground or a gold bar, or dynamic like a forest or investment in a factory, able to maintain itself, grow and provide beneficial services.
-Interest is extracting wealth from capital, either diminishing static capital (unsustainable) or harvesting part of the increase in wealth (sustainable).
+Interest is extracting wealth or benefit from capital, either diminishing static capital (which is unsustainable) or harvesting part of the increase in wealth (sustainable).
 Debt is when we borrow capital with a promise to reimburse it at some future time, generally with interest.
 The assumption is that the direct investment of the capital, or some other source of income, will allow reimbursement.
 We usually think of all this in terms of financial wealth, but capital and its services or benefits can be of many kinds, contributing to the functioning and well-being of the biosphere and human society.
 Considering wealth or benefit only in narrow financial terms is a materialistic approach and the cause of many of our problems.

 A critique of the present system